 Each agency within the World Bank is owned by its member governments.
 Voting rights are proportional to shareholding; therefore, the organization is effectively controlled by wealthier, developed countries.
 As put forth at Bretton Woods, the World Bank president is always a U.S. citizen and is nominated by the U.S. government (while the IMF is traditionally headed by a European).

 Like the IMF, the World Bank has been criticized by academics for imposing economic (free market) policies that support Western interests.
 Since its inception, the World Bank has loaned tremendous sums of money to poor countries in need of infrastructure.
-Frequently, the governments of these countries are corrupt, hording much of the money for themselves, with little left to invest in the proposed development projects.
+Frequently, the governments of these countries are corrupt, hoarding much of the money for themselves, with little left to invest in the proposed development projects.
 Meanwhile, recipient countries incur an enormous debt that falls on the shoulders of people.
-Jeffrey Sachs explains that although corrupt governments are often blamed for their country’s debts, the failures of these programs often have more to do with a systematic disregard of the related causes or exacerbations of poverty, including poor health-care systems and severely damaged natural environments.
-The companies that provide the work (and are paid the money) are invariably large Western corporations (including Bechtel and Halliburton) intend to make a profit.
+Economist Jeffrey Sachs explains that although corrupt governments are often blamed for their country’s debts, the failures of these programs often have more to do with a systematic disregard of the related causes or exacerbations of poverty, including poor health-care systems and severely damaged natural environments.
+The companies that provide the work (and are paid the money) are invariably large Western corporations (including Bechtel and Halliburton) that intend to make a profit.
 As a Western entity, the World Bank’s philosophy of development is based on Western ideals and principles, which may not only affect the economic sovereignty of non-Western nations but also cultural sovereignty.

 World Trade Organization